 3 Types of Inground Pools and How Much They Cost to Build

-Size of pool is also important, Homeadvisor recommends a rough pricing estimate of $50-$90 per square foot of pool (not taking into consideration depth).
+The pool's size is also important, HomeAdvisor recommends a rough starting price estimate of $50 to $125 per square foot of the pool.

 Maintenance Costs of Inground Pools by Type of Pool

-Maintenance for an inground pool varies depending on the type of pool you have, here are some estimates:
+Maintenance costs for an inground pool vary, depending on the type of pool you have.
+Here are some estimates:

 Yearly Costs of an Inground Pool

 In addition to maintenance costs of the pool itself, also consider: